Spelks/rock-paper-scissors/README.md

 # rock-paper-scissors
-Console version of 'Rock, Paper, Scissors'.
-UI coming in later version.
+Simple version of 'Rock, Paper, Scissors'.
+No UI.